mathjax/MathJax/docs/html/_sources/options/FontWarnings.txt

 .. describe:: removeAfter: 12*1000

     This is the amount of time to show the FontWarning message, in milliseconds.
 The default is 12 seconds.
+Setting this value to zero means that the message will not fade out (the user must close it manually).

 .. describe:: fadeoutSteps: 10

     This is the number of steps to take while fading out the FontWarning message.
 More steps make for a smoother fade-out.
+    Set to zero to cause the message to be removed without fading.

 .. describe:: fadeoutTime: 1.5*1000